Sky Orientation through a Telescope

 Newtonian Telescope Cutaway showing the focal length

-In general, if your telescope has an even number of elements - such as a Newtonian reflector your target will appear upside down.
-If it has an odd number, such as a Nasmyth-Coude with its three-mirror configuration, the image is reversed from left to right.
+In general, if your telescope has an even number of elements - such as a Newtonian reflector, your target will appear upside down.
+The image is reversed from left to right if it has an odd number, such as a Nasmyth-Coude with its three-mirror configuration.
 A simple refracting telescope produces an upside-down view.

 Changing face of the Moon